cytoscape/cytoscape.js/documentation/md/core/on.md

 });
 ```

-Bind to all tap events that the core receives:
+Listen to all tap events that the core receives:

 ```js
 cy.on('tap', function(event){